ioos/registry/README.md

 registry
 ========

 The service registry provides the master list of U.S. IOOS data providers and IOOS data web services that provide data in U.S. IOOS DMAC-compliant means.
-The registry is the official record of what is included in and excluded from U.S. IOOS.
+The registry is the official record of what is included in U.S. IOOS.

 The service registry is hosted and operated by NGDC.
 To submit your service to the registry, contact the IOOS Program at ioos.catalog@noaa.gov